The US monkeypox response is failing queer men

 “What I see is a community of people who have been left without access to the care that they need, advocating for themselves and for others and going to extraordinary lengths to try to minimize viral risks,” says Joseph Osmundson, a queer health advocate and clinical assistant professor of biology at New York University.
 “All the while, their suffering is not being taken seriously.”

-Osmundson, whom I had previously chatted with last year about Covid and harm reduction, has been helping friends get tested and treated for monkeypox.
+Osmundson, who I chatted with last year about Covid and harm reduction, has been helping friends get tested and treated for monkeypox.
 I spoke with Osmundson again recently about the outbreak, the seemingly lackluster federal response, the stigma of labeling monkeypox a gay disease, and the parallels to the fumbled response to the HIV/AIDS epidemic.
-We talked about the troublesome situation we’re in, but as Osmundson also points out, because of queer men’s experience and relationship to HIV/AIDS and health care in general, they’ve learned to take care of themselves when the people in charge haven’t.
+We talked about the troublesome situation we’re in, but as Osmundson also points out, because of queer men’s experience and relationship to HIV/AIDS and health care in general, they’ve learned to take care of themselves when the people in charge don’t.

 This interview has been edited for length and clarity.